 Measuring Non-Cognitve Factors

 Cognitive skills involve conscious intellectual effort, such as thinking, reasoning, or remembering.
 In contrast, non-cognitive skills are related to other important interpersonal or ‘soft skills’ like motivation, integrity, persistence, resilience and interpersonal interaction.
 These non-cognitive factors are associated with an individual’s personality, temperament, and attitudes.
 Research at the international, national and school level is increasingly looking at the value of non-cognitive skills and at how education systems impact their development.
 As demand for these skills will continue to change as economies and labor market needs evolve, with trends such as automation causing fundamental shifts, this is an issue that should be addressed by researchers and those in industry.
-This paper, which should be published by the end of 2019, will explore the definitions of and current measurement difficulties associated with non-cognitive factors.
-Possibilities for future research will also be identified.

 Assessment of Bullying in the Workplace Project